chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 https://bettertouchtool.net/releases/BetterTouchTool.zip

 For quite some time I have wondered if it was really worth it to get the more expensive MacBook with TouchBar.
 But now with this setup, it has gotten really useful.
-In the long run it is saving me alot of time that I would need for typing or searching and copying commands.
+In the long run it is saving me alot of time that I would need for typing or searching and copying commands and the status overview is really useful.

 ### Overview of BetterTouchTool and Dashboard